SaPhyoThuHtet/utycc-nlp-class/README.md

 # UTYCC-NLP-Class

-NLP class (2019-2020) is used to teach PhD and master students.
-The class is conducted by the University of Technology and visiting professor Dr Ye Kyaw Thu.
-There were 16 exercieses and one group final project to complete this class.
+NLP class (2019-2020) was a course for PhD and master students and it was conducted by the University of Technology and visiting professor Dr Ye Kyaw Thu.

 **My Answers of UTYCC NLP Class Exercises**